 - Raising the head end of the bed may help with symptoms at night.

 Rarely, a hiatus hernia causes severe symptoms of reflux which are not helped so well with medication.
 Therefore, an operation is occasionally advised.
+It may also be advisable if you cannot tolerate the medication for some reason.
 During this operation the stomach is put back into the correct position and the weakened diaphragm muscle around the lower gullet (oesophagus) is tightened.
 The operation is usually done these days using a laparoscope (a telescope inserted into the stomach).
+The operation quite often needs repeating in due course.

 What are the possible complications of a hiatus hernia?